Wattysaid/Python_scripts/README.md

 _Version: R1.00_

 ## 🎯 Repository Purpose:
 The purpose of this repository is to serve as a comprehensive collection of Python scripts designed for automating a range of tasks for my own personal usage.

-These scripts aim to enhance productivity 🚀, reduce manual effort 🛠️, and streamline processes across various domains such as file management, data processing, system administration, and web automation.
+These scripts aim to enhance productivity 🚀, reduce manual effort 🛠️, and streamline processes across various domains such as file management, data processing, system administration, and random items.
 These all served their purpose and have avoided a lot of personal hours.

 I am not a coder and these are by no means usable within a business environment.
 Use at your own risk.